Burnt by the Sun: Background

 The Russian Civil War of 1917 was a multi-party civil war in the Russian Empire that followed the two Russian revolutions of 1917.
 It lasted until 1922 and transformed the lives of many Russians.
 The Red Army was led by Vladimir Lenin, but after he died in 1924, Stalin was able to establish his position as the ruler of the Soviet regime.
 Throughout the 1930s, Stalin launched a campaign of political terror that is now known as the Great Purge.
 During this time people were regularly rounded up and killed as traitors without a trial.
-The purges, arrests, and deportations to labor camps affected many people.
-Loyal party, industry, and military leaders would randomly disappear.
-People were unable to trust one another as anyone could have been working for the NKVD, a Soviet secret police agency that was a forerunner of the KGB.

 Conception

 Screenwriter Rustam Ibragimbekov said the film represented a statement on totalitarianism, and the sun in the film represents Joseph Stalin.

 Nikita Mikhalkov stated in making the film, his belief was that "Bolshevism did not bring happiness to our country".
 However, he doubted whether "entire generations" could be judged for actions caused by wider social problems.
 Mikhalkov also took inspiration from his young daughter Nadezhda Mikhalkova, and memories of his home.
 Azerbaijani screenwriter Rustam Ibragimbekov created the storyline with Mikhalkov and collaborated with him on the dialogue.

 The title derives from a popular 1930s song composed by Jerzy Petersburski.
 Originally the Polish tango, "To ostatnia niedziela" ("This is the last Sunday"), it became popular in the Soviet Union with new Russian lyrics and the title, "Утомлённое солнце" (Utomlyonnoye solntse, "Wearied Sun").
 The song is heard repeatedly in the film; the director Mikhalkov said in 2007 that he learned of the song from his elder brother Andrei Konchalovsky's 1979 film Siberiade.
 He compared his use of the music to his having stolen money as a boy from his brother.
 According to Ibragimbekov, the "sun" depicted in the film is intended to symbolize Stalin, and emphasized a point of the film is that totalitarian regimes "take on a life of their own, destroying not only those whom they were originally intended to destroy but their creators as well".